puneetkaurda/kickstarter-analysis/README.md

 ### Analysis of Outcomes Based on Goals
 The Graph attached below explains the trend of the outcomes based on the goals.
 The percentage os successes of the campaigns are higher in the lower goal amount range.
-If the goal is less tax $4999, It has a higher percentage of success.
+If the goal is less than $4999, It has a higher percentage of success.
 The percentage of canceled plays is at 0% on any goal amount.
-For the failed campaigns, in the lower ranges of goal amount, there are less chances of failures.
+For the failed campaigns, in the lower ranges of goal amount which would be around $3000, there are less chances of failures.
 It shows if the goal amount is more than $45000, its a clear failure.
 ![Outcomes_vs_Gaols](https://user-images.githubusercontent.com/107584891/175348559-2d9a05ba-1064-4008-a837-0c837c950e5f.png)